 Boolakennedy Luxury Self Catering Holiday Farm Cottages are located near the historic town of Cahir, the crossroads of Munster.
 Situated just off junction 11 on the M8 motorway, we are easily accessible from Dublin, Shannon, Cork and Waterford airports as with Rosslare, Dublin and Cork ferry ports.

 We are perfectly positioned to take advantage of either the Wild Atlantic Way, Munster Vales and Ireland’s Ancient East.
 Boolakennedy offers a stunning panoramic view of the Knockmealdown mountain range from its beautiful setting at the foot of the Galtee Mountains.
 Spring time on our farm will see little lambs being born and breathing new life at Boolakennedy to live in harmony alongside our cattle, donkey’s and horses, all literally outside your window.
-Wild-life such as fox’s, deer, squirrel and pheasant can also be seen when you least expect it.
+Wild-life such as foxes, deer, squirrels and pheasant can also be seen when you least expect it.
 In the background you will hear the burble of the river that flows from the Galtee’s just meters from the homestead.

 The homestead has been in the Lonergan Family for over two hundred years.